Proper bedding procedure for your CarbonMetallic® RaceReady® pads

 STEP 1 On the first lap, perform several stops with progressively higher pedal pressure and braking force and from higher speeds.
 You will feel the effectiveness of the brakes increase with each successive brake application.

 STEP 2 This should take six to ten snubs per lap and is usually completed in one or two laps.
 If non-PFC friction materials were previously run on the discs then this procedure could take as many as three to five laps.

-2) Running additional laps is the best way to accomplish the new transfer layer and, due to the higher surface temperatures, will assure a complete removal of the old friction materials from the disc.
-Braking effectiveness should be excellent at this point and the car can be driven normally.
+STEP 3 Running additional laps is the best way to accomplish the new transfer layer and, due to the higher surface temperatures, will assure a complete removal of the old friction materials from the disc.

 Note: Sanding or machine grinding the discs will not decrease the bed-in time.
 Whenever new PFC brake pads are installed, the time spent taking disc temperatures, tyre temperatures and pressures and a debriefing with the driver is usually a sufficient cool down period.

 To bed in PFC aftermarket & Z-rated brake pads, please click here.